-When Faythe (editor of Beauty and Lifestyle Mommy) e-mailed me to ask if I’d be interested in being the featured photographer for the February issue of the magazine’s newsletter I was honored, excited and a little nervous!
+When Faythe (editor of Beauty and Lifestyle Mommy) e-mailed me to ask if I’d be interested in being the featured photographer for the February issue of the magazine’s newsletter, I was honored, excited, and a little nervous!
 After all, the issue goes out to 250, 000 people!
-Then I read the questions and I was REALLY nervous…how would I answer all of the questions without sounding like every other photographer (started with friends, love babies, etc.)?
+Then I read the questions, and I was REALLY nervous…how would I answer all of the questions without sounding like every other photographer (started with friends, love babies, etc.)?
 But, after talking to a few clients and friends, apparently inquiring minds want to know!
-Check out the beautifully laid out version in the link above or read on for answers to all of your burning questions about me.
+Check out the beautifully laid out version in the link above, or read on for answers to all of your burning questions about me.

-I will throw open the curtains, sit under the kitchen table and stand in the window sill…I will do whatever I need to do to get the “perfect angle” and find the right light.
+I will throw open the curtains, sit under the kitchen table and stand on the window sill…I will do whatever I need to do to get the “perfect angle” and find the right light.
 I might ask silly or thoughtful questions, encourage my subjects to kiss or whisper in each other’s ear while I search for the in-between moments when they let their emotions peek through.

 But most of all, I will look through my lens and see a family and all of its pieces…from happy to silly to sometimes messy.
 And then I will give them a gift…the gift of stopping time.
 The gift that right now, they may not truly appreciate because they are in the moment being busy and tired.
 A gift they will treasure above all others and may even use later during their child’s toddler (or teenage!) years to remind them of how sweet their baby once was.
-And that gift is portraits.
-Real, printed portraits that tell a story, a family’s story.
+And that gift is portraits: real, printed portraits that tell a story, a family’s story.

 BLMOMMY: How did you become a photographer?

-JENN: With the birth of my oldest son in 1996, I fell in love with the art of scrapbooking (this is one of the books I was part of), at the time I was working as a sales and marketing representative so every minute that I was not working, I spent detailing his existence in photos and stories.
-But, my pictures were not very good and I set out to find out why.
+JENN: With the birth of my oldest son in 1996, I fell in love with the art of scrapbooking (this is one of the books I was part of).
+At the time, I was working as a sales and marketing representative, so every minute that I was not working, I spent detailing his existence in photos and stories.
+But, my pictures were not very good, and I set out to find out why.
 I had a friend that was a professional photographer (she only used film!).
-One day we were talking about my issues (more like I was crying and she was listening), she handed me her camera, pushed my face to the viewfinder and said: “keep your eye on the little dashes below the image” as she led me to turn the dials.
-It hit me then what “shooting manual” meant and I never looked back.
+One day we were talking about my issues (more like I was crying and she was listening).
+She handed me her camera, pushed my face to the viewfinder, and said: “keep your eye on the little dashes below the image” as she led me to turn the dials.
+It hit me then what “shooting manual” meant, and I never looked back.

 BLMOMMY: When did you establish your photography business?

 JENN: As my boys got bigger and began going to Mother’s Day Out and I began to miss the adult interaction and sales consultant parts of my life.
-So, I decided to merge my art with my business knowledge and Jenn Brookover Photography was born.
-Like most photographers, I started with friends and the referrals grew from there.
+So, I decided to merge my art with my business knowledge, and Jenn Brookover Photography was born.
+Like most photographers, I started with friends, and the referrals grew from there.

-While I love at home photography sessions and they remain the backbone of my business, I have found that holding minisessions a few times a year allows me to see my clients more often and gives new people a chance to try me out without as large of an investment.
+While I love at-home photography sessions, and they remain the backbone of my business, I have found that holding mini sessions a few times a year allows me to see my clients more often and gives new people a chance to try me out without as large of an investment.
 So, for the past six years, I have partnered with a fabulous upscale baby boutique in town called Nursery Couture.
-We set up a “studio” in the store and invite all of our clients and friends to join us for specialty sessions a few times a year (we just finished Santa, where we saw 200 families over a six day period!).
+We set up a “studio” in the store and invite all of our clients and friends to join us for specialty sessions a few times a year (we just finished Santa, where we saw 200 families over a six-day period!).

 BLMOMMY: How would you describe your style?